ollie-nye/pushgateway-metrics/README.md

-Prometheus is available as a ruby gem for making metrics available on a `/metrics` endpoint, but if you need a pushgateway as the middle man, there is more required configuration that isn't easily available.
+Prometheus is available as a ruby gem for making metrics available on a `/metrics` endpoint, but if you need a pushgateway as the middle man, there is more required configuration that is difficult to find elsewhere.
 This gem sets everything up as required, allowing you to increment metrics without worrying about the fuss of configuring a non-standard use

 ## Getting started

-This section will get you up and running with a basic setup for this project.
+Require `pushgateway_metrics` gem

-For live deployment, see the section below
+Configure the gem using the configuration block above.
+Be sure not to include a trailing slash on the end of the hostname

 ### Configuration